Freakwill/pyrimidine/paper/paper.md

 The advantages of the model are summarized as follows:

 1. The population system and genetic operations are treated as an algebraic system, and genetic algorithms are constructed by imitating algebraic operations.
-2. It has better scalability.
-For example it is easy to define multi-populations, as a high-order algebraic system.
+2. It is highly extensible.
+For example it is easy to define multi-populations, even so-called hybrid-populations.
-3. The code is more concise.
+3. The code is more robust and concise.

 ## Basic concepts

 We introduce the concept of a **container**, simulating an **(algebraic) system** where specific operators are not yet defined.

-A container $s$ of type $S$, with elements of type $A$, is represented by following expression:
+A container $s$ of type $S$, with elements of type $A$, is represented by the following expression:
 \begin{equation}\label{eq:container}
-s = \{a:A\}: S \quad \text{or} \quad s:S[A]
+s = \{a:A\}: S \quad \text{or} \quad s:S[A]\,,
 \end{equation}
 where the symbol $\{\cdot\}$ signifies either a set, or a sequence to emphasize the order of the elements.
 The notation $S[A]$ mimicks Python syntax, borrowed from the module [typing](https://docs.python.org/3.11/library/typing.html?highlight=typing#module-typing).

-Building upon the foundational concept, we define a population in `pyrimidine` as a container of individuals.
-The introduction of multi-population further extends this notion, representing a container of populations, often referred to as "the high-order container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
-Populations in a multi-population behave analogously to individuals in a population.
-Notably, it allows to define containers in higher order, such as a container of multi-populations, potentially intertwined with conventional populations.
+Building upon the concept, we define a population in `pyrimidine` as a container of individuals.
+The introduction of multi-population further extends this notion, representing a container of populations, referred to as "the high-order container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
+It even allows to define containers in higher order, such as a container of multi-populations.

 While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered a system.
 Similarly, a chromosome might be viewed as a container of genes (implemented by the arrays in practice).

 In a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, that can be implemented as the command `s.cross(a, b)`.
-Although this system concept aligns with algebraic systems, the current version of our framework diverges from this notion, and the operators are directly defined as methods of the elements, such as `a.cross(b)`.
+Although this system concept aligns with algebraic systems, the current version diverges from this notion, and the operators are directly defined as methods of the elements, such as `a.cross(b)`.

 The lifting of a function/method $f$ is a common approach to defining the function/method for the system:
 $$
-f(s) := \{f(a)\}
+f(s) := \{f(a)\}\,,
 $$
 unless explicitly redefined.
 For example, the mutation of a population typically involves the mutation of all individuals in it, but there are cases where it may be defined as the mutation of a randomly selected individual.
 Another type of lifting is that the fitness of a population is determined as the maximum of the fitness values among the individuals in the population.

 `transition` is the primary method in the iterative algorithms, denoted as a transform:
 $$
-T(s):S\to S
+T(s):S\to S\,.
 $$
 The iterative algorithms can be represented as $T^n(s)$.

 ## Metaclasses

-The metaclass `System` is defined to simulate abstract algebraic systems, which are instantiated as a set containing a set of elements, as well as operators and functions on them.
+A metaclass should be defined to simulate abstract algebraic systems, which are instantiated as a set containing a set of elements, as well as operators and functions on them.
+Currently, the metaclass `MetaContainer` is proposed to create container classes without defining operators explicitly.

-`Container` is the super-metaclass of `System` for creating containers.

 ## Mixin classes